 Role: Architect from schematic through construction for THOMAS H. HUGHES ARCHITECTURE

 Other design studies: The church also contacted Barry at a number of points to commission studies.
-These illustrations are drawn from that work.
+These illustrations and this animation are drawn from that work.